xuuajii/reaqtive/README.md

 2. Open a command line tool in your root folder and run the command ```npm run build``` this will create a build folder which will contain all the files to be deployed
 3. Create a qExt file as explained [here](https://help.qlik.com/en-US/sense-developer/June2019/Subsystems/Mashups/Content/Sense_Mashups/mashups-getting-started.htm) and place it in the build folder.
 The name property in this file must match the app name you enterd in .env.production
 4. zip the content of the build folder (not the folder itself: when opening the zip file you must see the content of the build folder not the build folder)
-5. upload the zip as an extension using the QMC
+5. upload the zip as an extension using the QMC and navigate to ```https://your.qlik.server/extensions/your-rqtv-app-name/index.html```

 ## Useful resources